-For instance, did you know that you aren't obligated to rinse the big bird?
+For instance, did you know that you shouldn’t rinse the big bird?

 "You don’t have to rinse the bird.
-Stuff the cavity with stalks of celery, carrots, and onions and rub a thin coat of olive oil on the skin," says chef Elizabeth Karmel of Hill Country Barbecue Market and Hill Country Chicken.
+Stuff the cavity with stalks of celery, carrots, and onions and rub a thin coat of olive oil on the skin," says chef Elizabeth Karmel (founder of Girls at the Grill and Carolina Cue To Go.)
 "Just before putting in the oven, sprinkle the bird with kosher salt and pepper.
-You don't need a butter-soaked cheesecloth, or to put herb butter under the skin or any other complicated recipe.
+You don't need a butter-soaked cheesecloth, or to put herb butter under the skin, or any other complicated recipe.
 I’ve tried it all and found a little oil and a little salt makes the best roasted turkey.
-Don’t stuff the bird — it will take longer to cook and the stuffing might not be cooked thoroughly."
+Don’t stuff the bird — it will take longer to cook, and the stuffing might not be cooked thoroughly."

 This is just a sneak peak of some of the golden tips we have for you from our noted chefs.
 We asked them to weigh in on every type of turkey emergency — from dry turkey to frozen turkey — and rounded up their fabulous tips to help you to save your Thanksgiving dinner!